The Case for Reparations: Suggestions for reparations

 Throughout the article, Coates outlines some of the next steps the United States could take to address reparations.
-He builds off of previous scholarly works, proposed policy, and community-based ideas to suggest a comprehensive national discussion regarding reparations.
-"The Case for Reparations" repeatedly underlines the concept of reparations as a collective reframing of the history of the United States to a perspective more in line with the truth.
-Furthermore, the author calls for reparations to create a stronger connection between the country's practices of segregation, housing discrimination, white flight, and racist ideas with the current inequalities present across Black and White communities.
+He builds off of previous scholarly works, proposed policy, and community-based ideas to suggest a "comprehensive national discussion" regarding reparations.
+"The Case for Reparations" repeatedly attempts to underline the concept of reparations as a collective reframing of the history of the United States to a perspective more in line with the truth.
+Furthermore, the author calls for reparations in order to create the impression of a stronger connection between the country's practices of segregation, housing discrimination, white flight, and racist ideas with the current inequalities present across Black and White communities.

-Drawing on Boris Bittker's findings in "The Case for Reparations", Coates suggests incorporating the $34 billion racial income difference into a reparations program (around $43 billion in 2023 after inflation), disseminating that amount every year for a few decades.
-Coates' point that reparations are not discussed in the national policy realm is demonstrated through this, as this amount was discovered in the 1970s.
+Drawing on Boris Bittker's findings in "The Case for Reparations", Coates suggests taking the $34 billion racial income difference from non-black citizens and into a reparations payout (around $43 billion in 2023 after inflation), disseminating that amount every year for a few decades.
+Coates' point that reparations are not discussed in the national policy realm is demonstrated through this, as this amount was decided upon in the 1970s.
 Coates details the longstanding push for reparations by many scholars, and argues that if they had been broadcast on a national stage, the reparations process could have been well under way today.

 To suggest an option for bringing case for reparations to the legislature, Coates highlights former Representative John Conyers' H.R.
 40. H.R.
-40 is touted as a starting point for a national discussion on reparations and increased research on the topic.
+40 is touted as a starting point for enforcement of reparations, and increased research on the topic.

 Coates uses this article to approach reparations from a broad lens, demonstrating the wide variety of approaches scholars have provided.
-He encourages a shift away from thinking of reparations as "a handout, a payoff, hush money, or a reluctant bribe", reframing reparations as "a revolution of the American consciousness, a reconciling of our self-image as the great democratizer with the facts of our history".
-Coates uses the ideas of Charles Ogletree to provide an example of reparations that is not direct monetary compensation, suggesting instead job training and public works to disenfranchised and impoverished individuals of all races.
+He encourages a shift away from thinking of reparations as "a handout, a payoff, hush money, or a reluctant bribe", trying to reframe reparations as "a revolution of the American consciousness, a reconciling of our self-image as the great democratizer with the facts of our history".
+Coates uses the ideas of Charles Ogletree to provide an example of reparations that are not acceptable to him; namely any not direct monetary compensation, suggesting instead job training and public works to disenfranchised and impoverished individuals of all races.